Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Most of these take up additional space and need a suitable location.
 Our advice is to:

-The file conversion problem will return this year because of the incompatibility of Microsoft Word 2007's default file format and fonts with almost everything including other versions of Word.
-The instructions to students are to always convert to the 'usual' .doc format which has been around since Office 97 and is now just described as Word Format in the Save As dialogs.
+The file conversion problem has once more raised it's ugly head because of the incompatibility of Microsoft Word 2007's default file format and fonts with almost everything including other versions of Word.
+Office 2010 has added more problems as it has a number of additional features to Word 2010 and the .docx file format which means that it is not backward compatible to Word 2007 - the advice from Microsoft is that if you are sharing documents with people who only have earlier versions of Word is that you should work in a compatibility mode so that they see your document exactly as you intend it to be seen.
+The OU instructions to students that it is mandatory to convert to the 'usual' .doc format which has been around since Office 97 still remains - it is now described as Word Format in the Save As dialogs in Office 2007.

 Office 2007 Fonts:

-That is however only part of the problem as Office 2007 also installs a number of new fonts including Calibri, Candara, Consolas, Cambria, Constantia, and Corbel.
-We understand that Calibri is used as the default font in Word 2007 and also Powerpoint, Excel and Outlook.
+File Formats are unfortunately only part of the problem as Office 2007 also installs a number of new fonts including Calibri, Candara, Consolas, Cambria, Constantia, and Corbel.
+We understand that Calibri is used as the default font in Word 2007 and 2010 and also Powerpoint, Excel and Outlook.
 Even if you convert in Word 2007 to the old .doc format you are still using a font which is not available on every machine.
 An agreement with your tutor is not sufficient as a significant percentage of scripts are double marked and you will never know who the monitor is.
 There is a Wikipedia Article on Calibri if you are interested.

 Most of the above has always been in our advice on eTMA preparation which also formed the basis of the OU Etma advice, an early piece of contract work we carried out.
-The font issue is new and does not seem to have been recognised - this makes the other advice even more important.
+The font issue is new and does not seem to have been recognised, nor have issues over OIE objects - this makes the other advice even more important.

 Obtaining the Office 2007 fonts